Sponsored by The Community Foundation of Bartholomew County

 Columbus, IN 47202

-Applicant must be a resident of Bartholomew or Brown County, Indiana who is entering medical school as a freshman or is in medical school as an upperclassmen at an American Medical Association approved medical school in the U.S.
+Criteria: Residents of Bartholomew or Brown counties in Indiana who are entering medical school as freshmen or who are in medical school as upperclassmen at an American Medical Association-approved medical school located in the United States.

 How to Apply & Eligibility

 Applicants for all scholarships must have demonstrated service to the LGBTQ community.
 Applicants of all sexual orientations and gender identities are eligible.

 - enrolled or committed to enroll by the interview date in an accredited medical school in California or a California resident attending an accredited medical school elsewhere in the United States;

 - not have received an eQuality medical scholarship before.

 In 2018, we expect to award three $6,000 scholarships to assist with medical school expenses.

 The criteria on which scholarship recipients will be selected include:

 - Hardship or special circumstances